A Day to Remember: Musical style and influences

-A Day to Remember have been described by critics as metalcore, pop-punk, post-hardcore, alternative rock, melodic metalcore, melodic hardcore, pop rock, and easycore.
+A Day to Remember have been described by critics as pop-punk, metalcore, post-hardcore, alternative rock, melodic metalcore, emo, melodic hardcore, pop rock, and easycore.
 Their song structures often follow a metalcore formula and blend into a more pop-punk style chorus.
 AllMusic critic Eduardo Rivadavia has called this blend "pop-mosh", and also described the band as fusing "emo, hardcore, and metal."
-When asked in an interview with AbsolutePunk about their sound, Jeremy McKinnon stated:
+Kerrang! stated that pop-punk and metalcore had been "long considered oil and water" prior to the band's popularization of the fusion style.
+Vocalist Jeremy McKinnon told Music Connection in 2012: "We played pop-punk and threw breakdowns in the middle of these songs so people in Ocala would take us seriously.
+That's where we came from––it didn't make sense."
+When asked in an interview with AbsolutePunk about their sound, McKinnon also stated:

 It's weird.
 See, it's funny because we have been doing this for so long.
 When we started, this shit was not cool.
 Everyone told us mixing the two genres wouldn't work.
 Hell, a lot of people still feel that way.
 We've just always played what we wanted to hear, and to be honest people weren't doing it back then.
-We loved pop punk, we loved hardcore bands, and we couldn't decide what to be.
+We loved pop-punk, we loved hardcore bands, and we couldn't decide what to be.
 So we said fuck it.
 Let's do them both.

-Members of A Day to Remember have cited New Found Glory, Blink-182, NOFX, Bury Your Dead, Comeback Kid, Millencolin, On Broken Wings, and Seventh Star as influences.
+Members of A Day to Remember have cited New Found Glory, Blink-182, NOFX, Bury Your Dead, Comeback Kid, Millencolin, On Broken Wings, Rancid and Seventh Star as influences.